UglyHub/-Decentralized-Drug-Supply-Chain-Management-DDSCM-/README.markdown

 Contributions are welcome!
 Please fork the repository and submit pull requests with detailed descriptions of changes.
 Ensure tests pass and adhere to the coding standards.

 ## Contact
-For questions or support, reach out via the project maintainers' contact details (to be added).
+For questions or contributions, please contact [Chiderah Onwumelu] at [chiderahonwumelu@gmail.com].

-## Version
-- Initial Release: July 06, 2025